10 Korean Skincare Tips for Summer

-At last summer is back with our summer tunes, bingsu, and beach days!
-But with summer, also comes stronger UV exposure, heat, and the dreaded humidity.
-Review the list and see how well you are taking care of your skin this summer. 📑
+At last summer is back with our lively summer tunes, ice cream, and beach days!
+But with summer also comes stronger UV exposure, heat, and the dreaded humidity.
+Review our list of tips and see how well you are taking care of your skin this summer.

-The hotter, humid weather can make your sebaceous glands produce more oil - compared to winter.
+The hotter, humid weather can make your sebaceous glands produce more oil - compared to in the winter.
 This can make oily skin appear more oily and dry skin appear rough and patchy.

 Beach body, close enough.
 Beach tan, check!
 Exposing your skin to the sun enough will cause your skin to produce more melanin pigments that leave you tanned.
 Tanning is great, however, too much sun exposure can sunburn your skin and contribute to skin aging, and possibly skin cancer.

 With your pores wide open to help release heat, they are more likely to become clogged by dirt, dead skin cells, and oils.
 Once clogged, trapped bacteria are able to grow inside your pores and cause acne, pimples, and blemishes.

 10 Korean Skincare Tips For Summer - Ready, Go!